John Jervis, 1st Earl of St Vincent: Final years

 In his retirement he seldom took his seat in the House of Lords and made his last appearance in either 1810 or 1811.
 During these final years St Vincent gave generously to various charities, organisations and individuals.
 He donated £500 to the wounded and survivors of the Battle of Waterloo and £300 to relieve starvation in Ireland.
 St Vincent also donated £100 to the building of a Jewish chapel in Whitechapel, London.

-In 1807 St Vincent, as a member of the House of Lords, opposed a bill to abolish the slave trade.
-His motives appear to have been practical rather than humanitarian or otherwise.
-St Vincent argued that if Britain were to ban the trade it would simply be continued by other countries and thereby Britain would lose the revenue generated and be weakened accordingly.
+In 1807, St Vincent, as a member of the House of Lords, opposed the proposed Slave Trade Act 1807, which would abolish British involvement in the Atlantic slave trade.
+He argued that if Britain were to abolish the slave trade, it would merely result in a transfer of British capital to other nations, and countered humanitarian criticisms of the trade by arguing the West Indies was a better place to live in comparison to Africa.
+St Vincent also argued that the vacuum left by the abolition of the trade would filled by France, potentially threatening Britain's naval supremacy.
+Despite this, the bill was successfully passed into law.

 St Vincent also spoke in opposition to the Convention of Sintra and the Walcheren Campaign and then condemned its failure, although he conspicuously excluded the failure of its officers and men.
 St Vincent spoke in defence of Lieutenant-General Sir John Moore's retreat through Spain and Portugal and condemned the government and army commanders for failure to support him thoroughly.

 In 1816 his wife Martha died at Rochetts in Essex.
 The couple had no children.
 In the winter of 1818–1819 St Vincent went to recover his health in France.
 When he arrived at Toulon he was greeted by Admiral Édouard Missiessy, who said of St Vincent that he was "as much the father of the French as of the English Navy".